Fencing to be reinstalled ahead of ‘Justice for J6’ rally defending those arrested in Capitol riot

 “We need you to show up, September the 18th in D.C.
 Especially the Proud Boys that are here, this is a message going out to you,” Ireland said in the video.
 Cara Castronuova, another co-founder of Citizens Against Political Persecution, is a co-host of the rally on Saturday.

 However, the Proud Boys, a far-right group with a history of violence, has told its members on a prominent messaging platform not to attend the rally, citing concerns that they would be arrested.
 The group also threatened that any Proud Boys who do attend would be “banished from the fraternity.”
-This does not necessarily mean members of some factions will not attend.
+This does not necessarily mean that members of some factions will skip the gathering.

 Look Ahead America organizers have denied any relationship with groups such as the Proud Boys.
 Plans for a counter-rally at Freedom Plaza on Saturday have also begun to circulate online.